 Can an LLC have a bank account?

 Yes.
 Every LLC can and should have a bank account to separate business and personal expenses.
-While you might use a personal account when you’re just starting out (e.g., as a freelancer), you should set up a separate bank account once you officially form an LLC.
+While you might use a personal account when starting out (e.g., as a freelancer), you should set up a separate bank account once you officially form an LLC.

 Do you need a separate business account for an LLC?